Inquisition: Portuguese Inquisition

 The Portuguese Inquisition formally started in Portugal in 1536 at the request of King João III.
 Manuel I had asked Pope Leo X for the installation of the Inquisition in 1515, but only after his death in 1521 did Pope Paul III acquiesce.
 At its head stood a Grande Inquisidor, or General Inquisitor, named by the Pope but selected by the Crown, and always from within the royal family.
 Jews who fled Spain and the Spanish Inquisition now found themselves subject to the Inquisition in Portugal.
 The Portuguese Inquisition principally focused upon the Jews from Spain, the Sephardi Jews, who had fled or whom the state had forced to convert to Christianity.
 The Portuguese Inquisition held its first auto-da-fé in 1540.
 The Portuguese inquisitors mostly focused upon the Jewish New Christians (i.e. conversos or marranos).
 The Portuguese Inquisition expanded its scope of operations from Portugal to its colonial possessions, including Brazil, Cape Verde, and Goa.
 In the colonies, it continued as a religious court, investigating and trying cases of breaches of the tenets of orthodox Catholicism until 1821.
 King João III (reigned 1521–57) extended the activity of the courts to cover censorship, divination, witchcraft, and bigamy.
 Originally oriented for a religious action, the Inquisition exerted an influence over almost every aspect of Portuguese society: political, cultural, and social.
 According to Henry Charles Lea, between 1540 and 1794, tribunals in Lisbon, Porto, Coimbra, and Évora resulted in the burning of 1,175 persons, the burning of another 633 in effigy, and the penancing of 29,590.
-But documentation of 15 out of 689 autos-da-fé has disappeared, so these numbers may slightly understate the activity.
+Documentation of 15 out of 689 autos-da-fé has disappeared, so these numbers may slightly understate the activity.